 Spread over about 45 sq.km Binsar Wildlife sanctuary is about 35 KMs from Almora, Kumaon region, in the state of Uttarakhand.
 Better known for the view of Himalayan Peaks from Zero-point and KMVN Tourist Guest House within the sanctuary.
 We did explore the sanctuary on a walking trail.
 Jeep Safari is also available for those who don’t stay at KMVN guest house.

 The sanctuary is a hilly area with narrow pathways.
 Himalayan wild animals are reportedly spotted here.
 It is also a good destination for birding activities.

-Best time to explore a Jungle Safari is early morning or late afternoon or night.
+The best time to explore a jungle is early morning or late afternoon or night.
 That is because most sightings of prime attractions are early in the morning just after the sunrise.
 Night Safari is to sight the nocturnal animals, birds.

 Tips for Jungle Safari

 - Do not carry any food.

 - Explore Jungles only with Forest Dept personnel & trained staff.